wordshaker/jesswhite_4/_posts/2017-10-25-whoneedsdashboards-post.md

 - Database Read/Write times
 - State of queueing technology i.e. partitions or the time to process a message
 - SLA’s of third parties (internal or external) and whether they are being met
-- Utilisation, saturation and error rates for services [(USE)](http://www.brendangregg.com/usemethod.html) -Rate of traffic, errors and duration of responses for API’s [(RED)](https://peter.bourgon.org/blog/2016/02/07/logging-v-instrumentation.html)
+- Utilisation, saturation and error rates for services <a href="http://www.brendangregg.com/usemethod.html" target="_blank">(USE)</a>
+-Rate of traffic, errors and duration of responses for API’s <a href="https://peter.bourgon.org/blog/2016/02/07/logging-v-instrumentation.html" target="_blank">(RED)</a>

 These demonstrate how and if a software system is coping with demand.
 As such, some of these may be covered by development dashboards as well.
 For instance, if software performance is a concern of a business's development team.